Blackweather/Sokoban/README.md

 > P - next level

 # How to make maps
-It's really to make your own maps in this implementation.
+It's really easy to make your own maps in this implementation.
 It's done using .txt files.
 There are already 14 maps in the map folder.